Tech-at-DU/d3-tutorial/21-sankey/readme.md

 .nodeWidth(36)
 ```

 Sets the width of the nodes.
 Nodes are the rectangles that connect the links.
-This sets the width of the nodes to 36 pixles.
+This sets the width of the nodes to 36 pixels.

 ```JS
 .nodeWidth(100)